Today I encountered a bug that affects every version of Internet Explorer from IE6 all the way through IE9. Here’s what happens.

 The Solution

-The simple solution was to put the other markup before the <style> or <link> tag.
-Bizarre.
+The simple solution was to put the other markup before the <style>

 <p>Hello, how are you!</p>